openhealthcare/opal/doc/docs/guides/plugins.md

 ### Adding Javascript

-add to static, then add to your plugin class as YourPlugin.javascripts
+Add to static, then add to your plugin class as YourPlugin.javascripts

 There are some restricted namespaces for these...